How To Make Homemade Fresh Mozzarella Cheese at Home.

 NO!
 You haven’t!
 I can almost guarantee it.

-In fact, I hit the streets to ask what the favorite topping was on pizza, from the every day person, and guess what the answer was?
+In fact, I hit the streets to ask what New Yorkers favorite pizza toppings are and guess what the answers were?

-I also asked people what were your favorite cheese’s and the 1st responses were always..yup, you guessed it.
+I also asked people what are their favorite cheese’s and the 1st responses were always..yup, you guessed it.

 And finally, I asked..”What is the best cheese to eat when you have tomatoes and basil or want to cut it into sticks and fry it?